 “I’ve got you,” I responded shortly, still trying to convince myself that I wasn’t two seconds away from a panic attack.

 We’d finally done it.
 We reached the 98th floor of this infernal tower ruled by demons and gods who had nothing better to do than to pit us pathetic mortals against each other and watch the show.
-Kim A-joon, the hero of this action fantasy story and my best friend, led our team through blizzards, deserts, and even oceans as we climbed through floors that tested our mental and physical strength.
+Kim A-joon, the hero of this action fantasy story and my best friend, had led our team through blizzards, deserts, and even oceans as we climbed through floors that tested our mental and physical strength.

 Using my uchigatana (more commonly known as a katana), I sliced through my enemies while keeping A-joon in my sight.
-This was the floor when he would suffer a near-death experience, but even though I’d wracked my brain I couldn’t remember the exact sequence of events that led to his brush with death.
+This was the floor when he would suffer a near-death experience, but even though I’d racked my brain, I couldn’t remember the exact sequence of events that led to his brush with death.
 But I did know that no matter what, I wasn’t going to let him die.

-Just as I was about to reach A-joon, I saw the wicked face of the High Demon that ruled over this floor smiling wickedly towards my friend.
-Letting out a battle cry, I flipped through the air while drawing my uchigatana, managing to just barely block three of the deadly barbed spearheads the High Demon sent toward my friend’s unsuspecting back.
+Just as I was about to reach A-joon, I saw the wicked face of the High Demon that ruled over this floor smiling maliciously towards my friend.
+Letting out a battle cry, I flipped through the air while drawing my uchigatana, managing to just barely block three of the deadly barbed spearheads the High Demon had sent toward my friend’s unsuspecting back.

-Suddenly pain erupted from my back right below my ribcage.
-In that split second of hesitation when I looked down at the source of the excruciating pain, two spearheads wrapped around my aura-encased sword and it was yanked out of my hands.
+Suddenly, pain erupted from my back, right below my ribcage.
+In that split second of hesitation when I looked down at the source of the excruciating pain, two spearheads wrapped around my aura-encased sword, and it was yanked out of my hands.

 “Miyuki!”
 A-joon’s desperate voice called my name.

 I glanced over my shoulder as blood began to dribble from the corner of my mouth.
-My friend’s eyes were wide and his aura wings were in place, I knew that he was on his way to save me.
+My friend’s eyes were wide, and his aura wings were in place.
+I knew that he was on his way to save me.
 But I also knew he was too late.
-Flashing him a smile that I hoped wasn’t too grotesque, I felt the spearhead buried in my torso yank and I was soon helplessly flung into the air.
-I let out a screech of pain as the barbed spearhead ripped from my flesh and I was soon tumbling across the ground.
+Flashing him a smile that I hoped wasn’t too grotesque, I felt the spearhead buried in my torso yank, and I was soon helplessly flung into the air.
+I let out a screech of pain as the barbed spearhead ripped from my flesh, and I was soon tumbling across the ground.

 “Teagen!
 Teagen, we need your shield!”